debops/debops/ansible/roles/debops.nsswitch/docs/defaults-detailed.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each element of a YAML service list can be a string, which is a name of the NSS
-service which should be enabled for a given databse.
+service which should be enabled for a given database.
 This service will be
 enabled when a corresponding string is found in the
 :envvar:`nsswitch__combined_services` variable.
 For example, the configuration
 below will only enable file-based user and group lookups: